Why does DANTRU invite and need Investors?

 How is the Project being Managed?

-The project is run by a Management Group managed chosen by the Board of Directors of Dantru Corporation.
-Their job is to follow a Board-approved Project Management timetable, which is their map for Fiscal Plan, Fiscal Budget, and Sales & Marketing Plan to arrive at the profitable goal.
+Presently, the San Guillermo Complex is run by a Management Group managed and chosen by the Board of Directors of Dantru Corporation.
+Their job is to follow a Board-approved Project Management timetable, which is their map for Fiscal Plan, Fiscal Budget, Sales and Marketing Plan in order to arrive at the profitable goal.

 Who are the directors?